Frequently Asked Questions

 No formal training is required to join the choir.
 We welcome all singers regardless of experience or musical background.

-All In-Person rehearsals take place at Hillfield Strathallan College (299 Fennell Ave W, Hamilton).
-Our Virtual Vocal Studios take place via Zoom.
+Rehearsals take place at Hillfield Strathallan College (299 Fennell Ave W, Hamilton.)

 At this time, we have an established schedule of rehearsal times for each choir.
 For more information about registration and schedules, please contact us for more information.